 Unlike the Contracting Authority, the Contractor can terminate the contract only on few specific grounds listed in Article 37: the Contracting Authority has not paid him sums due for longer than 90 days after the expiration of the contract payment deadline, consistently fails to meet its obligations under the contract, or has suspended the contract for more than 180 days for reasons which are not specified in the contract and which are not due to any failure by the Contractor.
-The termination takes effect automatically 14 days after the Contractor has given notice of termination to the Contracting Authority.
-In the notice, the Contractor should specify the grounds for the termination.
+The termination takes effect automatically 14 days after the Contractor has given notice of the termination.
 The Contractor is entitled to be paid by the Contracting Authority for any loss or damage it has suffered (Art.
 37.3).